 Besides dams, there aren’t many other constructions in the valley.
 There is only one state road (Route 156) servicing the valley, and most of the road is hidden in tunnels.
 Tunnels!
 Dangerous and unpleasant.
 I usually wouldn’t recommend a road that is full of them.
 However, the valley is depopulated, and traffic on weekdays is infrequent.
 Moreover, there are large shoulders on the side of the road, including inside tunnels.

 Because of the last-minute planning, we took a detour that ended up in a dead-end.
 Komoot is a great route planner, but it’s always better to double-check where it wants to take you.
 This time, the mistake cost us an exploded tube and an additional 10km with 250mt of elevation.
 On the positive side, we got free exercise and more scenic views.

 At 18:24, after a short but intense climb, we finally arrived at Ainokura village and headed to the camping ground.
 With no open restaurants, we were forced to eat a dinner based on left-over energy bars and bananas.
 For those wishing to travel in the area, I suggest more caution in the fueling strategy.
 The valley has no convenience stores and only a few restaurants.

 Public baths are an integral part of the bikepacking experience in Japan.
 After a long day of cycling, there is nothing more pleasing than soaking in a boiling thermal bath.
-Unfortunately, traveling in the times of corona-virus required us to forgo the comfort of onsen.
-Luckily, our campsite had running water to wash up and firepits to warm up.
+Unfortunately, traveling in the times of a pandemic required us to forgo the comfort of onsen.
+Luckily, our campsite had running water and a fire pit, so we could wash to warm up.

 Moving time: 4:47:49.
 Distance: 100km.
 Climbing: 483m.